 OIL-Wader & OIL Wader Pro Provides surveyors and regulators with real-time in situ measurement of dissolved Polycyclic Aromatic Hydrocarbon (PAH).
 The sensors detect UV fluorescence with industry-leading sensitivity and selectivity and has been optimised for minimal interference from water turbidity.

 Subsea Pipeline Leak Detection: This is the industry preferred tool for subsea pipeline leak detection.
 The system finds leaks by sensing the fluorescence of leaking hydrocarbons or, for pipeline commissioning, by introducing fluorescent dyes (such as Rhodamine, Fluorescein or Agma).

-Case Study: CTG UV AquaTracka fluorometers used extensively to monitor the extent & dispersion of oil spill in the Gulf of Mexico.
+UV AquaTracka Fluorometer used extensively to monitor the extent & dispersion of oil spill in the Gulf of Mexico.

-Originally designed for military use the highly sensitive UV AquaTracka fluorometers monitored the extent of the oil from surface waters to full ocean depth.
-The fluorometers were used in combination with the FastOcean Fast Repetition Rate (FRR) to monitor the effects of the oil on the primary productivity of the Gulf.
+Originally designed for military use the highly sensitive UV AquaTracka Fluorometers monitored the extent of the oil from surface waters to full ocean depth.
+The fluorometers were used in combination with the FastOcean APD System Fast Repetition Rate (FRR) to monitor the effects of the oil on the primary productivity of the Gulf.

 The FastOcean underwent extensive challenge testing to characterise its response to contamination events in the aquatic environment and provided unique real time data on the response of the marine ecosystem to the elevated hydrocarbon levels in Gulf of Mexico.

 Long term monitoring of the offshore and coastal waters of the Gulf is fundamental to understand the rate of recovery of the ecosystem from both the oil spill and the chemical dispersants used.
 The detection and monitoring of very low levels of hydrocarbons over long periods of time, and their effects on the ecosystem, is key.